-Teachers have the option of both Public Service Loan Forgiveness (PSLF) or Teacher Loan Forgiveness (TLF) programs, both being essential opportunities that many teachers rely on when pursuing a career in education.
+Teachers can have the option of both Public Service Loan Forgiveness (PSLF) or Teacher Loan Forgiveness (TLF) programs, both being essential opportunities that many teachers rely on when pursuing a career in education.
 Often times, teacher salaries will not be substantial enough to cover both their living expenses as well as student loan payments, especially starting out.
 With the help of PSLF or TLF, teachers can pursue careers in education with more peace of mind.
 But unfortunately, many teachers are not approved for loan forgiveness.
 In fact, a staggering 99% of loan forgiveness applicants are denied due to various reasons that shouldn’t be as common as they are.
 Here’s the break down: